17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 Mount Rainier National Park boasts 240 miles of hiking trails, but what makes a trail iconic?

-Day hikes highlighting the park’s magnificence—its dominant peak, mountain vistas, blue-tinged glaciers, and features like wildflower meadows or plunging waterfalls—are at the top of the list.
+Day hikes that showcase the park’s dominant peak, blue-tinged glaciers, vistas, wildflower meadows, and plunging waterfalls are at the top of the list.

 Paradise